migz-laplana/sample-queueing-system/README.md

 ### POST /serveNextQueue
 - removes the next item in queue from the queue itself.
 Calling this endpoint returns the queue item removed as well as the resulting queue after said item has been removed/dequeued.

+## Notes
+- queue is just a local array; not yet connected to a database